-So it’s been a couple days and you haven’t heard anything.
+So it’s been a few days and you haven’t heard anything.
 Don’t worry, no need to panic yet.

 So, taking into account everything we’ve said, let’s map out an effective structure:

 How can you help this prospect?
 What are you offering?
-Why do you think this would be beneficial for them and add value to their business?
+Why do you think this would be beneficial for them and their business?

 Note – don’t go into too much detail here.
 You may be tempted to write an essay to prove how much knowledge you have on the subject.
 Do not fall into this trap.

 Here’s where your call-to-action comes in.
-Let them know your contact details and give them clear, simple instructions.
+Let them know how to progress the conversation – call, meeting, demo – and give them clear, simple instructions.
 Make the process as easy as possible.

-Here at Outbase, we offer prospecting templates that harness our industry knowledge to provide the most informative, results-driven resources and assistance that we can.
-With years of experience between our friendly team, we have a wealth of knowledge to provide you the tools you need to easily map your market and connect with businesses and individuals that want to speak to you.
+Outbase has a team of expert writers who specialise in prospecting temapltes.
+They harness our expertise to provide templates that get results.
+With years of experience between our friendly team, we have a wealth of knowledge to connect you with businesses and individuals that want to speak to you.